dianatataru/ancestryinference_workflow/README.md

 Written by: Diana Tataru
 Created: June 11, 2025

-## 0. Create AIMS: Run genotype_filterv4.sh
+## 0. Create AIMS: Run 0_genotype_filter_finalDT.sh

-This script is adapted for three species from the following manuscript: Fluctuating reproductive isolation and stable ancestry structure in a fine-scaled mosaic of #hybridizing Mimulus monkeyflowers" by Matthew Farnitano, Keith Karoly, and Andrea Sweigart, and github: https://github.com/mfarnitano/CAC_popgen/#blob/main/reference_panels/genotype_filter.sh
+This script is adapted for three species from the following manuscript: Fluctuating reproductive isolation and stable ancestry structure in a fine-scaled mosaic of hybridizing Mimulus monkeyflowers" by Matthew Farnitano, Keith Karoly, and Andrea Sweigart, and github: https://github.com/mfarnitano/CAC_popgen/#blob/main/reference_panels/genotype_filter.sh

-Located in ```project/dtataru/lac_nas_gut/AIMS```.
-This script creates a file with ancestry informative sites (AIMs) from 5 allopatric populations each of three species: *M. guttatus, M.laciniatus,* and *M. nasutus*.
-Input file for it is a joint genotyped vcf ```lacnasgut_jointgeno.vcf.gz```, created using the Ferris Lab GATK variant calling pipeline, using TOLv5 of *M. guttatus* as the reference.
-These are the populations used:
+These are the populations used for my AIMs:

 |    Species    |  Pop |    SRA     | Longitude  | Latitude  |
 |    -------    | ---  | ---------  | ---------  | --------  |